Hypocrite Idler 2Q2014

 To idle is to work on meaningful and varied projects — and also to take it easy.
+(Like Nas, “I used to hustle/Now all I do is relax and strive.”)
 If you’re interested in my 2Q2014 projects, please keep reading; otherwise, don’t!
 The title of this series of posts refers to this self-proclaimed idler’s hypocritical inability to take it easy.

 Note: There was no 1Q2014 Hypocrite Idler update.

 SAVE THE ADVENTURE

 During the first few months of 2014, the UNBORED team finished up the first UNBORED spinoff: UNBORED Games.
 On October 14, it will hit bookstore shelves everywhere!

 Brought to you by the same team that created the critically acclaimed, award-winning, best-selling UNBORED: The Essential Field Guide to Serious Fun.
 It was written and edited by yours truly and Elizabeth Foy Larsen (plus our expert contributors); it was designed and art-directed by Tony Leone; and it was illustrated by Heather Kasunick and Mister Reusch.

 In its 176 (full-color, richly illustrated) pages, UNBORED Games includes the rules to: back of the classroom games, bike rodeo games, jump rope games, alternate reality games, clapping games, apps and videogames, secret-rules games, drawing games, rock-paper-scissors games, card and dice games, backyard games, guerrilla kindness games, stress-relieving games, and geo-games.